Ephil012/A_Star_Search/README.md

 past_puzzles = []

-# Takes an array of text and converts it into the correct format for the 11 Puzzle problem
+# Takes a list of text and converts it into the correct format for the 11 Puzzle problem
+# Takes:
+#   text: list of strings representing the puzzle
+# Returns:
+#   text: a 2d list of strings representing the puzzle
 def convert_text(text):
     # Strip lines
     text = [line.strip() for line in text]